-Mary (Ream) Flanigan was born in about 1812 in Draketown, Somerset County, PA, the daughter of Thomas and Barbara (Haines) Ream Sr. Her middle name may have been "Elizabeth."
+Mary (Ream) Flanigan was born on Jan.
+15, 1812 in Draketown, Somerset County, PA, the daughter of Thomas and Barbara (Haines) Ream Sr. Her middle name may have been "Elizabeth."

 The Flanagans produced five known children -- Annabelle Burnworth, Mary "Missouri" McNear ("McNair"), Thomas Flanigan, Marcellus Flanigan and Howard Flanigan.

 When the federal census was enumerated in 1850, the family dwelled in or near Johnson Chapel in Henry Clay Township, Fayette County.
 That year, other Flanigan families living next door were John and Margaret Flanigan and Andrew and Isabella Flanigan.
 They remained in Henry Clay through the decade of the 1850s and are shown there in the 1860 census, receiving their postal mail at Somerfield, Somerset County.

 Mary died on Nov.
 19, 1867 at the age of about 55, reputedly in Fayette City, Fayette County.